HHTseng/video-classification/README.md

 ## Usage
 For tutorial purpose, I try to build code as simple as possible.
-Essentially, **only 3 files are needed to for each model**. *eg.,* for 3D-CNN
+Essentially, **only 3 files are needed to for each model**. *eg.,* for 3D-CNN model
-  - `UCF101_3DCNN.py`: contains model parameters, training/testing process.
+  - `UCF101_3DCNN.py`: model parameters, training/testing process.
-  - `function.py`: contains main 3DCNN & CRNN models, data loaders, and some useful functions.
+  - `function.py`: modules of 3DCNN & CRNN, data loaders, and some useful functions.
-  - `UCF101actions.pkl`: contains 101 action names (labels), e.g, *'BenchPress', 'SkyDiving' , 'Bowling', etc.*
+  - `UCF101actions.pkl`: 101 action names (labels), e.g, *'BenchPress', 'SkyDiving' , 'Bowling', etc.*

 ### 0. Prerequisites
 - [Python 3.6](https://www.python.org/)